Panel Session: Concealed in Plain Sight

 Anita Karabašić

-There Is No One To Harvest Them is a symbol for the aftermath of war and a protest against eradication of the genocidal narrative.
-The series of ceramic indigenous fruit embody remembrance of 102 children killed in Prijedor whose names are not allowed to be publicly – or permanently – commemorated.
-An homage to gardens and trees, the collection of objects contains hidden marks for factual statistics and displays them subtly yet openly.
+There Is No One to Harvest Them is a symbol for the aftermath of war and a protest against the eradication of the genocidal narrative.
+The series of ceramic indigenous fruit embody the remembrance of 102 children killed in Prijedor, whose names are not allowed to be publicly – or permanently – commemorated.
+An homage to gardens and trees, the collection of objects contains hidden marks for factual statistics, displaying them subtly yet openly

 Speakers

-Nejra Mulaomerović is a researcher, producer and manager working in civil society sector with focus on transitional justice, memorialization, and cultural production.
-She works as a Program Manager at the Balkan Transitional Justice initiative at BIRN Hub, coordinating teams and assisting in the implementation of programs across all the network’s platforms.
+Nejra Mulaomerović is a researcher, producer and manager working in the civil society sector with a focus on transitional justice, memorialisation, and cultural production.
+She works as a program manager at the Balkan Transitional Justice Initiative at BIRN Hub, coordinating teams and assisting in the implementation of programs across the network’s platforms.
 Nejra is based in Sarajevo, Bosnia and Herzegovina.
+Email: nejra.mulaomerovic@birnnetwork.org

 Ismar Čirkinagić is a visual artist.
 Most of his artistic practice is thematically related to socio-political context.
 It is mainly produced in the form of conceptual installations, consisting of videos, photos, texts and object-based elements.
-His earlier works resulted from extensive research on war and the post-war period in Bosnia and Herzegovina, which focused on the violent process of disintegration of society and its postulates.
-Ismar lives and works between Copenhagen, Denmark and Prijedor, Bosnia and Herzegovina.
+His earlier works resulted from extensive research on war and the post-war period in Bosnia and Herzegovina, focusing on the violent process of the disintegration of society and its postulates.
+Ismar lives and works between Copenhagen, Denmark, and Prijedor, Bosnia and Herzegovina.

 Selma Ćatović Hughes grew up in Sarajevo, Bosnia and Herzegovina.
-Her ongoing research about memory began as a subconscious form of therapy and her artistic practice of visual arts is a collection of individual and collective voices of memory.
+Her ongoing research on memory began as a subconscious form of therapy, and her artistic practice in visual arts is a collection of individual and collective voices of memory.
 Her artistic practice and academic research delve into issues about memory, transitional justice accountability, difficult histories, and identity.
-Selma holds Master in Architecture and currently is a PhD researcher in Cultural History at the University of Turku, Finland.
+Selma holds a master’s in architecture and is currently a PhD researcher in Cultural History at the University of Turku, Finland.

 Anita Karabašić is a designer and visual artist from Austria of Bosnian origin, based in the Netherlands.
-Graduated from the Willem de Kooning Academy (Rotterdam, NL) with an interactive ceramic installation based on the notion of commemorative monuments, researching the significance of commemorative rituals.
+Anita graduated from the Willem de Kooning Academy (Rotterdam, NL) with an interactive ceramic installation based on the notion of commemorative monuments, researching the significance of commemorative rituals – or the absence of them.

 Aboagora